 Note 1: The Audit Consumer shall support at least one of the two options defined.

+Note 2: This actor SHALL support at least one of the “ATX” Options.
+If a product’s IHE Integration Statement does not declare one of these options, the reader should assume that the products support the TLS or UDP Syslog Option.

-Editor: Add new Sections 9.2.3 and 9.2.4 to ITI TF-1:9.2
+Editor: Add new Sections 9.2.3 ,9.2.4, and 9.2.7 to ITI TF-1:9.2